Pets are a huge commitment.

 Temperature Considerations Before Leaving Your Chinchilla Alone

-Now that we have discussed water considerations, I want to move into ensuring that proper temperatures are always on your mind if you plan to leave your chinchilla alone for any duration of time.
+Now that we have discussed water considerations, I want to move on to ensuring that proper temperatures are always on your mind if you plan to leave your chinchilla alone for any duration of time.

 This may be one of the most important things to consider when it comes to the well-being of your chinchilla and it is part of learning how to take care of a chinchilla properly.

-Depending on the room you keep your chinchilla in, you must ensure that there is no chance that the room could get too hot for your chinchilla while you are away.
+Depending on the room in which you keep your chinchilla, you must ensure that there is no chance that the room could get too hot for your pet while you are away.

-I have a post about ensuring your chinchilla is always at ideal temperatures and not too hot that you can read here.
+I have a post about ensuring your chinchilla is always at ideal temperatures and not too hot.

 Chinchillas have no sweat glands and if they get too hot, they could have seizures and possibly experience death due to overheating.

-If it’s a spare room and the warmer months of the year you can be sure to leave the door open to the room or run a window A/C unit.
+If it’s a spare room and the warmer months of the year, be sure to leave the door open to the room or run a window A/C unit.

-If the room doesn’t get over 70 degrees or below 50 degrees and you shouldn’t have any issues or anything to worry about.
+If the room doesn’t get over 70 degrees or below 50 degrees, you shouldn’t have any issues or anything to worry about.